lindasun03/STA302_final/README.md

 -   `scripts` contains the R scripts used to simulate, download and clean data.

 ## Statement on LLM usage
-The abstract and introduction were written with the help of ChatGPT and the entire chat history is available in inputs/llms/usage.txt.
+The abstract and introduction were written with the help of ChatGPT4 and the entire chat history is available in inputs/llms/usage.txt.